cinchapi/concourse/README.md

 # Concourse

-[ConcourseDB](http://concoursedb.com) is a self-tuning database that practically runs itself.
-Concourse offers features like automatic indexing, version control and distributed ACID transactions to provide an intuitive data platform that automatically adjusts to any workload or data scale
+[ConcourseDB](http://concoursedb.com) is a self-tuning database that automatically adapts to your application at every stage: when you're just getting started, adding new features and scaling out.
+Concourse offers features like automatic indexing, version control and ACID transactions to provide a more intuitive data platform that manages itself and reduces operational costs.

 This is version 0.5.0 of Concourse.